When it comes to World Records it seems that any bizarre or a variation on a theme seems acceptable.

 MVG increaed his world record-breaking nine-dart tally to 24 at the 2020, PDC UK Open semi-final against Daryl Gurney.
 Michael has, of course, hit more since this feat!

 Original publishing 8th March 2020

 Some records players don’t wish to be associated with one of these is the most darts taken to win a leg of darts!
 Although I have personally marked a lady’s league single-leg game that took 98 darts, I dare say more darts have been taken to win a leg.
 The professional scene, however, is something different as we expect players to hit nine-dart legs and have averaged in the 90s and some cases in excess 100 per throw but this isn’t always the case.

 In the 2020 BDO Women’s World Professional Darts Championship 2nd round Corrie Hammond form Australia recoded a leg that took 43 darts against England’s Laura Turner.
 The Winning double, double-one (also known as the Madhouse).
-Although Corrie may like to forget this leg have a thought for her opponent Laura who lost the leg.
+Although Corrie may like to forget this leg, have a thought for her opponent Laura who lost the leg.
 Both ladies, however, were having a big off day and this doesn’t represent their usual standard of play.

 The highest average that can be scored playing 501 games is 167.
 This is the average for a perfect nine-dart leg.
 However, this is for a single leg.
 There are records for all tournaments as regards the who ‘currently’ holds the highest 3-dart average.
 Some also look at the first nine-darts thrown (known as the main scoring darts) as a separate average as well as double percentages (the number of darts thrown at a double vs the amount achieved).